RickBakker01/RickBakker-pset3/README.md

 # RickBakker-pset3

-In thsi app you can add songs to a listen list so you remember the songs you want to listen to!
+In this app you can add songs to a listen list so you remember the songs you want to listen to!